-Depending on your short cuts you have selected this may be different for you.
+Depending on the shortcuts you have selected this may be different for you.
 Make sure your mouse is over the arrange window.

 Select the fade tool.

 With this tool selected click and drag over the edge of the region you want to fade.
-This will create the fade on that region.
+This will create a fade on that region.

 You can then change how long the fade is and also what type of automation curve you use.